wolfalders/wolfalders.github.io/_pages/about.md

 Recently, my work on human-baobab tree entanglements was featured in [The Conversation](https://theconversation.com/zanzibars-baobab-trees-used-to-be-a-valued-part-of-society-drone-images-help-prove-it-258996).

 ![ZanzibarCeramics](zanzibarceramics.jpeg)
-Imported ceramics from a rural plantation site Zanzibar Stone Town.
-19th to early 20th centuries CE.
+Imported ceramics from a rural plantation site near Zanzibar Stone Town.
+18th to early 20th centuries CE.

 ## Projects
 - My newest project, funded by Horizon Europe through a Marie-Skłodowska Curie fellowship at Cambridge University, is called Simulating African Agro-Pastoral Routes and Interactions (SAFARI).
 I am using archaeological, historical and geospatial methods to investigate the deep history of long-distance exchange among historical cattle pastoralists in Kenya, their interactions with urban societies, and their role in shaping the 19th-century caravan routes that connected eastern Africa to the Indian Ocean.